-Middle East's AI data centre ecosystem capable of serving 3 billion people, says report
+Middle East's AI ecosystem capable of serving 3 billion people, says report

 The Middle East is emerging as a critical hub for AI data centre development, benefiting from its structural and geographical merits, amid rising demand for AI infrastructure.

-The region’s strategically location offers a vantage point, placing it within a 2,000-mile radius of over three billion people, enabling it to serve Europe, Asia, Africa and the Global South, with non-latency-sensitive AI inferencing at scale, a Boston Consulting Group report has said.
+The region’s strategic location offers a vantage point, placing it within a 2,000-mile radius of over three billion people, enabling it to serve Europe, Asia, Africa, and the Global South, with non-latency-sensitive AI inferencing at scale, according to a Boston Consulting Group report.

-The Middle East’s competitive cost structures, including up to 50% lower leasing rates, low power tariffs, and advanced cooling systems pare ownership costs, while economies such as Saudi Arabia and the UAE continue to press ahead for new data center launches.
+The Middle East’s competitive cost structures, including up to 50% lower leasing rates, low power tariffs, and advanced cooling systems, pare ownership costs.
+At the same time, economies such as Saudi Arabia and the UAE continue to press ahead with new data centre launches.

 “The Middle East is undergoing a pivotal transformation as it positions itself to become a global hub for AI infrastructure,” said Thibault Werlé, managing director at Boston Consulting Group.